wwerther/Wordpress-GPX-Plugin/README.markdown

 You can hover with the mouse over the generated chart to get detailed information about the currently selected time-instance.
 You can also turn off graphs that where currently shown.
 Every graph get its own Y-axis and color.
 You can also zoom into the graph to get more details.

+Current development will use [Flot](http://code.google.com/p/flot/) instead of Highcharts.
+It is released under [MIT License](http://www.opensource.org/licenses/mit-license.php) and will be therefore more compatible to GPL.

-The graphs are generated with the [Highcharts-API](http://www.highcharts.com/).
+Previous versions used the [Highcharts-API](http://www.highcharts.com/).
 Please respect their license and pricing (Free for Non-Commercial).

-Current development will allow to use [Flot](http://code.google.com/p/flot/) instead of Highcharts.
-It is released under [MIT License](http://www.opensource.org/licenses/mit-license.php) and will be therefore more compatible to GPL.
+The rendering engine for highcharts is still present, but will not be developed further.
+If you still need it (because you don't want to switch to flot) please let me know.

+This plugin depends at least on PHP v5.

 ## Installation ##